Michaeloyas/software-installation/README.md

 ## Introduction

 This brief exercise teaches you how to perform basic software maintenance on **Linux** and **Windows** machines.
-This includes **installing** new software for the first time, **updating** existing software to the newest version, and **uninstalling** software that's no longer needed.
-All of these tasks are very common in the world of IT and IT support.
+This includes **installing** new software for the first time, **updating** existing software to the latest version, and **uninstalling** software that's no longer needed.
+All of these tasks are very common in the IT and IT support world.

 ---